What to Do Before, During and After Your Interview

 You're not finished when you walk out of the interview room!
 Follow the steps below to make sure that you get the best out of the whole process.

 After your interview, send a thank-you letter or email within 24 hours.
 Include everyone on the interview panel, not just the person at the top.
 If you can't contact everyone directly, ask your primary contact to pass on your thanks.

 2. If You're Offered the Job

-If you're offered the new job or position, congratulations!
-You now need to get all of the information you can about your new role.
-This is the time to get details on when you're starting, and what kind of transition assistance or training you'll receive.
+If you're offered the position, congratulations!
+You now need to gather all the information you can about your role.
+This is the time to get details about your start date, the terms and conditions of employment, and what kind of onboarding or training you'll receive.

 4. Get Feedback

 All of us need to brush up on our interview skills from time to time.